ietf-wg-acme/acme/draft-ietf-acme-acme.md

 a virtual server starts up.

-In some cases, a CA running an ACME server might have a completely external, non-ACME process for authorizing a client to issue for an identifier.
+In some cases, a CA running an ACME server might have a completely external, non-ACME process for authorizing a client to request issuance for an identifier.
 In these case, the CA should provision its ACME server with authorization objects corresponding to these authorizations and reflect them as already valid in any orders submitted by the client.